Shoogun21/Smart-Contract-Management-ETH-AVAX/README.md

 # Smart Contract Management
 Hello everyone!!!
-This is my overview
+This is my
-Overview
+overview

 This project showcases essential ATM features executed on the Ethereum and Avalanche blockchains.
 It comprises two primary elements: a React interface for engaging with the smart contract and a Solidity smart contract that executes the ATM functionalities.
 ## Requirements